specialized806/microsoft-365-docs/microsoft-365/syntex/translation-setup.md

 ## Set up translation

-After an [Azure subscription is linked to Microsoft Syntex](syntex-azure-billing.md), document translation is automatically set up and turned on for all SharePoint sites.
+After an [Azure subscription is linked to Microsoft Syntex](syntex-azure-billing.md), document translation is automatically set up and turned on for all SharePoint sites and for OneDrive.

 ## Manage sites